-Families are required to report receipt of lump sum income during the 12 month eligibility period if the income puts the family over the maximum allowed for their family size (85% SMI).
+Families are required to report receipt of lump sum income during the 12-month eligibility period if the income puts the family over the maximum allowed for their family size (85 percent of SMI).

 At redetermination, when a lump sum is verified:

 During the 12-month eligibility period, if there is another change in the family’s income, the lump sum amount will need to be adjusted to include the remaining months/weeks.
 Include the remaining amount of the lump sum in the new annualization.

 Count the annualized lump sum effective the date of receipt.
 Continue counting the lump sum for 12 months or 26 2-week periods from the date of receipt.

 MEC² is not yet programmed to annualize lump sum income with the $60 quarterly exemption according to CCAP policy.
 Follow instructions in the MEC² User Manual to enter lump sum income in the appropriate income type category with an accurate received date and to add a lump sum exemption.

 If lump sum income is received prior to CCAP participation, the lump sum is NOT included in the CCAP household income.
 However, if a CCAP participant receives a lump sum income, the case closes and the family’s reapplies during the original annualization period, continue to count the lump sum through the end of the original annualization period.
 Do not start a new annualization period.

 When a lump sum income IS reported timely, and the income puts the family over 85 percent of SMI, request verification of the lump sum and allow 15 days for the family to return the verification before closing the case.
 See Chapter 7.1 (Verification due dates) and Chapter 7.4 (Verification – 12-month eligibility period).